ibm-cloud-docs/bare-metal/configuring.md

 |Evault |An agent-based backup tool that can be installed on your server to replicate backups between servers. |

 Consult {{site.data.keyword.cloud_notm}} Support for further information.

+**NOTE:** You can order secondary subnets with your compute devices.
+However, if you do this, the secondary subnets are reclaimed when the compute device is reclaimed.
+If you order the secondary subnet independently (not as an add-on option of a compute order), you can retain the subnet until you cancel it explicitly.
+This distinction is important to remember, so that you do not inadvertently lose some IP addresses if a compute device is reclaimed.

 ## Advanced System Configuration